utools-git/SwitchTools/README.md

 # SwitchTools

-* A collection of tools that I make that helps me with Nintendo Switch homebrew Development.
+* A collection of tools that I make that helps me with NX homebrew Development.
 (Mainly Unity Stuff)

 #opensourceforever